abridged/collabland-dev/dao/token/distribution.md

      <img  src={img1} alt="$COLLAB token distribution" />
 </div>

-## Retroactive-distribution
+## Retroactive Reward Distribution

-For the Retroactive Distribution, the breakdown is as follows:
+For the Retroactive Reward Distribution airdrop, the breakdown is as follows:
 Top 100 Discord Communities = 60%
 Collab.Land Patron NFT Holders (token numbers 1-142) = 16%
 Collab.Land Membership NFT Holders = 16%
 Verified Community Members as of 2/14/23 = 8%

 Any tokens that remain unclaimed on 5/23/23 will return to the DAO Treasury.

 <div class="text--center">
      <img  src={img2} alt="$COLLAB token retroactive-distribution" />